b12io/reading-group/flash-organizations.md

 * Organizations used rehiring functionality to rehire members for new tasks - reduces amount of onboarding
 * Challenge: skill fit of workers were unreliable - quality hiring was an issue
+* Qualitative feedback from workers: 1) liked structure---worked with contractor work habits, 2) disliked time limits, 3) wanted to know when work was coming down the pipeline, when to be available, etc.

 # 3 Takeaways